MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Network requirements

-We recommend evaluating your environment to identify any risks and requirements that can influence your overall cloud voice and video deployment.
+We recommend that you evaluate your environment to identify any risks and requirements that can influence your overall cloud voice and video deployment.
 Use the [Skype for Business Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53885) to test whether your network is ready for Teams.

 To learn more about how to prepare your network for Teams, see [Prepare your organization's network for  Teams](prepare-network.md).